 I felt odd: overtired, overwrought, unpleasantly like my brain had been removed and my skull stuffed with something like microwaved aluminium foil, dinted, charred and shorting with sparks.

 In this abstract state, Macdonald, like many in grief, turns to something technical and active to keep her busy and engaged and somewhat normalized.
 She adopts a goshawk, a lifelong dream.

-Or rather, she waits patiently while the goshawk adopts her.
+Or rather, Macdonald waits patiently while the goshawk adopts her.

 The relationship (to call it a hobby would be a slight) pulls Macdonald into the world of falconry, an historically significant activity in Britain, replete with Victorian masculine habits of projecting onto pets exactly what humans found most estimable (and perhaps lacking) in themselves.
-Certain famous Falconers are introduced, their stories retold.
+In H is for Hawk, certain famous Falconers are introduced, their stories retold.
 Macdonald sets her own place among them and slowly builds the relationship with ‘Mabel.’

 To train a hawk you must watch it like a hawk, and so you come to understand its moods. […] You seem to feel what it feels.
 Notice what it notices.
 The hawk’s apprehension becomes your own.
 You are exercising what the poet Keats called your chameleon quality, the ability to ‘tolerate a loss of self and a loss of rationality by trusting in the capacity to recreate oneself in another character or another environment.